michaelmalick/phd-thesis/notes-discuss.md

    activities and natural processes impact those services."

-# Practical implications

-- A practical implication of this spatial non-stationarity is that relationships inferred from data in one location may not be applicable to another location.

 # Ideas

-   For example, results of chapter 4 indicated the strongest effects of horizontal ocean transport were limited in extent to stocks that enter the ocean south of approximately 55N.

 - See @Szuwalski2015 for a discussion on using environmental-recruitment correlates to inform management.
 These observed relationships may be best